nfcpy/nfcpy/docs/examples/handover-test.rst

 **3 - Version handling**

    Verify that the remote handover server handles historic and future handover request version numbers.
+This test is run as a series of steps where for each step the connection to the server is established and closed after completion.
+In all steps configuration sent is a Bluetooth carrier for device address ``01:02:03:04:05:06``.

    #.
+Check version ``1.2``

+      #.
 Connect to the remote handover service.
       #.
 Send a handover request message with version ``1.2``.
       #.
 Verify that the server replies with version ``1.2``.
       #.
+Close the data link conection.

+   #.
+Check version ``1.1``

+      #.
+Connect to the remote handover service.
+      #.
 Send a handover request message with version ``1.1``.
       #.
 Verify that the server replies with version ``1.2``.
       #.
+Close the data link conection.

+   #.
+Check version ``1.15``

+      #.
+Connect to the remote handover service.
+      #.
 Send a handover request message with version ``1.15``.
       #.
 Verify that the server replies with version ``1.2``.
       #.
+Close the data link conection.

+   #.
+Check version ``15.0``

+      #.
+Connect to the remote handover service.
+      #.
 Send a handover request message with version ``15.0``.
       #.
 Verify that the server replies with version ``1.2``.
       #.
 Close the data link conection.

-**4 - Single Bluetooth carrier**
+**4 - Bluetooth just-works pairing**

-   Verify that the `application/vnd.bluetooth.ep.oob` alternative carrier is correctly evaluated and replied with a all mandatory and recommended information.
+   Verify that the `application/vnd.bluetooth.ep.oob` alternative carrier is correctly evaluated and replied.
 This test is only applicable if the peer device does have Bluetooth connectivity.

    #.
 Connect to the remote handover service.
    #.
-Send a handover request message containing a single alternative
+Send a handover request message with a single alternative
-      carrier with type `application/vnd.bluetooth.ep.oob` and power
+      carrier of type `application/vnd.bluetooth.ep.oob` and power
       state `active`.
+Secure pairing hash and randomizer are not provided with the Bluetooth configuration.
    #.
 Verify that the server returns a handover select message within
       no more than 3 seconds; that the message contains exactly one alternative carrier with type `application/vnd.bluetooth.ep.oob`
+      and power state `active` or `activating`; that the Bluetooth local device name is transmitted; and that secure simple pairing hash and randomizer are not transmitted.
+Issues a warning if class of device/service or service class UUID attributes are not transmitted.
+   #.
+Close the data link conection.

+**5 - Bluetooth secure pairing.**

+   Verify that the `application/vnd.bluetooth.ep.oob` alternative carrier is correctly evaluated and replied.
+This test is only applicable if the peer device does have Bluetooth connectivity.

+   #.
+Connect to the remote handover service.
+   #.
+Send a handover request message with a single alternative
+      carrier of type `application/vnd.bluetooth.ep.oob` and power
+      state `active`.
+Secure pairing hash and randomizer are transmitted with the Bluetooth configuration.
+   #.
+Verify that the server returns a handover select message within
+      no more than 3 seconds; that the message contains exactly one alternative carrier with type `application/vnd.bluetooth.ep.oob`
-      and power state `active` or `activating`; and that the Bluetooth local name, secure simple pairing hash and randomizer, class of device/service, and one or more service class UUID attributes are provided.
+      and power state `active` or `activating`; that the Bluetooth local device name is transmitted; and that secure simple pairing hash and randomizer are transmitted.
+Issues a warning if class of device/service or service class UUID attributes are not transmitted.
    #.
 Close the data link conection.

 Recipes